omarmohamedreda/Assembly/README.md

-this is a simple calculator for calc 2 numbers
+this is a simple calculator for calc 2 numbers by assembly language.